Adele has been a youth services librarian for 25 years and a mother to a daughter from China for 20 years.

 Asian-American Kids Through Books and Film

-Here are some of the best books and films I've found on Asia and Asian-Americans in children's books and films.
-You will find a wide assortment, including picture books, Chinese folk-tales and rhymes, a superhero graphic novel and films that tell stories based on the iconic monkey king.
+Here are some of the best books and films for children I've found on Asia and Asian-Americans.
+You will find a wide assortment, including picture books, Chinese folk-tales and rhymes, a superhero graphic novel, and films that tell stories based on the iconic monkey king.

 A Big Mooncake for Little Star by Grace Lin

-The most striking thing in all of Lin’s books are the illustrations, and here she does a bit of a departure, setting her story on a black background instead of the detailed patterns she is known for.
+The most striking thing in all of Lin’s books are the illustrations, and here she departs from that a bit, setting her story on a black background instead of the detailed patterns she is known for.
 The reason she uses the dark background here, of course, is to suggest that the enormous mooncake is like the moon, and every time the girl, Little Star, takes a bite the moon gets a little smaller, just like it does in the sky.

 At the end, the girl has eaten the whole moon, and she and her mother bake another mooncake.